 Due to our North American supply chain and SFI certification of our forests and wood fiber supply chain, we don't have major challenges to managing our forest risk.
-Maintain good markets for sustainable forest products would increase the overall ability for the forestry industry (and Weyerhaeuser) to manage forest risks.
+Maintaining good markets for sustainable forest products would increase the overall ability for the forestry industry (and Weyerhaeuser) to manage forest risks.
 FAO (Food and Agriculture Organization of the United Nations) data shows that deforestation is inversely correlated with management of forests for commercial products, including building materials and paper and packaging.
+Increased demand for certified products would send clear market signals up the supply chain that there is increase value placed upon fiber originating from responsibly and sustainably managed forests.